nicolelily/dog-breeds-streamlit/README.md

 - Streamlit >= 1.28.0
 - Pandas >= 2.0.0
 - Plotly >= 5.17.0
-- Supabase >= 2.18.0

 ## Data Source

-The app connects to a Supabase database containing dog breed information from the Continental Kennel Club (CKC).
+The app uses the local `breeds.csv` file containing dog breed information from the Continental Kennel Club (CKC).
+No external database connection required!

 ## Deployment

 This app is designed to be deployed on Streamlit Community Cloud.
-Make sure your Supabase credentials are properly configured in the Streamlit Cloud secrets.
+Simply push your code to GitHub and deploy - no additional configuration needed!